Shillong Accord of 1975: Supplementary agreement

-Signatory details

-The "Supplementary Agreement" was signed on 5 January 1976 at Shillong, by the Governor of Nagaland L.P.
-Singh representing Indian government and the Nagaland's underground leadership represented by Biseto Medom Keyho, Pukrove Nakhro, I. Temjenba, and Z. Ramyo.

 Post-agreement consequences

-The signing of Shillong Accord appears to have provided the final solution for the last twenty-years of conflict that inflicted suffering and neglect; accordingly, a large-scale of arms were surrendered, and the villagers enthusiastically participated in persuading the Naga underground rebels to come out and join the mainstream.
-The agreement also seems to be a victory for Indian government as Naga rebels agreed to accept the Indian constitution of their own volition, agreed to deposit the arms, and formulate other issues for discussions as part of final settlement.
+The signing of Shillong Accord appears to have provided the final solution for the preceding 20 years of conflict; a large-scale of arms were surrendered, and the villagers enthusiastically participated in persuading the Naga underground rebels to join the mainstream.
+The agreement can also be interpreted as a victory for Indian government as Naga rebels agreed to accept the Indian constitution of their own volition, agreed to deposit the arms, and formulate other issues for discussions as part of final settlement.